-In Fig. 1 we plot the experimental intensity of the three lowest-order Bragg peaks of MgO as a function of incident flux density (together with curves for several models, which we discuss below).
+In Fig. 1 (b) we plot the experimental intensity of the three lowest-order Bragg peaks of MgO as a function of incident flux density (together with curves for several models, which we discuss below).
 For each Bragg peak, the entire curve is normalized to the intensity of the “cold” (lowest-flux density) dataset and each individual data point is normalized to the 200 peak intensity for the corresponding flux density.
 Displayed error bars are estimated systematic errors due to background subtraction and peak integration; counting statistics-derived errors are negligible.
-The most salient feature is a 20% rise in the relative intensity of the 111 peak between the lowest and highest flux densities.
-In contrast, the relative intensity of the 220 peak has small fluctuations but does not display a monotonic progression.
-The behavior of both curves—and in particular the rise in relative intensity of the 111 peak—is strongly at odds with the Bragg peak quenching that would result from a Debye-Waller type increase in the mean squared displacement of atoms from their lattice sites.
-The absence of any such signature unambiguously demonstrates the crystallinity of the heated target.
+The most salient feature is a 20% rise in the relative intensity of the (111) peak between the lowest and highest flux densities.
+In contrast, the relative intensity of the (220) peak fluctuates but does not display a monotonic progression.
+The behavior of both curves—and in particular the rise in relative intensity of the (111) peak—is strongly at odds with the any Bragg peak quenching that would result from a Debye-Waller thermal-like increase in the mean squared displacement of atoms from their lattice sites.
+The absence of any such signature further supports the crystallinity of the heated target and the isolation of the deposited energy in the electronic, rather than lattice, degrees of freedom.

-The increase in relative intensity of the 111 Bragg peak is understood by examining the structure of MgO in the context of the powder diffraction from a sample under ambient conditions.
+A first step toward understanding the increase in relative intensity of the (111) Bragg peak comes from consideration of the ground-state x-ray crystallography of MgO.
 MgO’s rock salt-type crystal structure consists of two interpenetrating FCC lattices of Mg and O, with one of the lattices shifted by half of the FCC lattice constant in the direction of one of the lattice basis vectors.
-The two ionic species of MgO, Mg2+ and O2- ,have identical electron configurations and therefore similar ionic form factors.
-If the ionic form factors were fully identical, the superposition of FCC lattices would become a simple cubic lattice with lattice constant a/2 (where a is the constant of the original FCC lattice), and under which Bragg reflections of the original FCC lattice having odd Miller indices are forbidden.
-In MgO, on the other hand, the modest difference between the atomic form factors of Mg2+ and O2- causes substantial—but incomplete—destructive interference at the momentum transfers of odd Miller indices.
-This offers an explanation for the small intensity of the 111 Bragg peak, as well as for its monotonic rise with increasing incident x-ray flux: as temperature increases electrons of the weakly-bound O 2p orbitals are ionized at a higher rate than those of Mg, increasing the dissimilarity of the form factors of the O and Mg ions.
+This has important consequences for the dependence of the (200), (111), and (220) Bragg peak intensities on the characteristics of the ions on the two sites in the primitive basis, as is frequently discussed in introductory texts [cite Kittel Intro Solid State].
+In particular, the (200) and (220) peaks result from perfect constructive interference between the two unit cell sites while the (111) peak, on the other hand, instead has perfect destructive interference between the two unit cell site.
+The nominal ground-state ionic species of MgO, Mg2+ and O2- ,have identical electron configurations and have only very slightly diffent ionic form factors for x-ray scattering as a secondary consequence of the different nuclear potentials on the spatial extent of the electronic wavefunctions.
+This offers an explanation for the small ground-state intensity of the (111) Bragg peak, as well as for its monotonic rise with increasing incident x-ray flux: as temperature increases electrons of the weakly-bound O 2p orbitals are ionized at a higher rate than those of Mg semi-core 2p orbitals, increasing the dissimilarity of the form factors of the O and Mg ions.
 This relationship is illustrated by Fig. 2.